agoda-com/AgodaAnalyzers/README.md

 This project is used by Agoda Internally for analysis of our C# projects.
 We have opened it for community contribution.

-In order to debug this project please select the Agoda.Analyzers.Vsix as the start up project and it will launch VS2017 in experimental mode and you can test the Analysis rules.
-You will be debugging Roslyn rules running in the second instance of VS from the first.
-You'll need to set a breakpoint in the first instance.

-To generate a jar file from this project for use with soarqube we have prepared a fork of the sonar team's project that has been udpated to 1.3 here https://github.com/agoda-com/sonarqube-roslyn-sdk

 ## Dive straight in?

 Take a look at [the analyzer for our test method names](https://github.com/agoda-com/AgodaAnalyzers/blob/master/src/Agoda.Analyzers/AgodaCustom/AG0005TestMethodNamesMustFollowConvention.cs) which is fairly simple but not trivial.